Chasing Something Beautiful: The Construction of Innovation In and Beyond Silicon Valley

-My dissertation research looks at the development of the concept of the “innovation economy,” specifically venture capital and elite conferences, and how these ideas unspool when cities outside California try to jumpstart a local tech sector on the “innovation economy” model.
-It is supported by a Vanier Canada Graduate Scholarship and a Richard Thomlinson Fellowship from McGill University.
+My dissertation research looks at the development of the concept of the “innovation economy,” specifically venture capital and elite conferences, and how these ideas unspool when cities outside California try to jumpstart a local tech sector on the “innovation economy” model, specifically in Toronto.
+It is supported by a Vanier Canada Graduate Scholarship, a Richard Thomlinson Fellowship, and a Wolfe Fellowship from McGill University.

 You can read my comprehensive exam text on the historical politics of disruptive action here.